07 Nov 2022

 Currently available dashboard widgets are:

-The firmware version widget shows the count of nodes running a particular version of the Wirepas Massive stack.
+The firmware version widget shows the count of nodes running a particular version of the Wirepas Mesh stack.
 This information is sent from the nodes only when they boot.

 The battery voltage widget displays the distribution of nodes in three bins.
 In networks operating on mains power the voltage will always be reported as 2.7V or greater.